-2.3 Overview of the Scalable Extension of H.264/ AVC
+2.2 Overview of the Scalable Extension of H.264/ AVC

 While the H.264/AVC standard provides state-of-the-art compression performance for single layer video coding, it does not support any form of scalability (SVC).
-In parallel, the JVT group is also working on a scalable version of H.264 which has similarities with the H.264/AVC video coding standard.
-The current working draft combines the coding primitives of H.264/AVC with an open-loop coding structure that makes it possible to merge together spatial, temporal and quality scalabilities.
-The following subsection will focus only on the the ability of an SVC coder to provide quality and temporal scalability.
+In parallel, the JVT group is also working on a scalable version of H.264 which would have close similarities with H.264/AVC video coding standard.
+The current working draft combines the coding primitives of H.264/AVC with an open-loop coding structure allowing to merge together spatial, temporal and quality scalabilities.